FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/data-formats.rst

 Mission request data format
 ---------------------------
 To create a mission, the software developers must insert a row in the table of work processes.
-They can use the GraphQL language or the helyOS Javascript SDK.
+They can use the GraphQL language or the helyOS JavaScript SDK.
-Here again, helyOS does not specify the content of data.
+Here again, helyOS does not specify the content of **data**.

 .. code::